lopes/logbook/content/2023-portfolio-tracker.md

 This section provides supplementary data that proves valuable for fine-tuning allocation.
 After defining all allocations, including Asset allocation (covered in the next section), this table aggregates target percentages based on Sectors, ~~Domains, Subclasses~~, and Currencies.
 With this information, you can adjust values to more accurately represent your portfolio intentions.

 ### Asset Allocation
 This table takes center stage, as it's where you record each asset to construct your portfolio.
-Properly classifying assets using Geoclass, Class, Subclass, Domain, Sector, and Currency, you can then assign a weight to each asset.
+Properly classifying assets using ~~Geoclass~~ Objective, Class, Subclass, Domain, Sector, and Currency, you can then assign a weight to each asset.
 This is where the magic unfolds, as the spreadsheet undertakes the complex task of calculating your current situation, the desired scenario in terms of currency, and the necessary actions to achieve your objectives.
 Here are the columns this table generates for your analysis:

-- **% Target Geo/Class:** The target percentage of the asset compared to others within the same Geoclass and Class (localized analysis).
+- **% Target ~~Geo~~ Objective/Class:** The target percentage of the asset compared to others within the same ~~Geoclass~~ Objective and Class (localized analysis).
 This is calculated using the previously provided weight.
 - **Action:** This field employs the Target Allocation (optimal allocation for each asset) and Market Value (current allocation of each asset) to determine the recommended action for each asset—whether to buy more shares, sell shares, or maintain the position.
 This action is rooted in the Buy & Hold approach.
 - **Action $:** An extension of the previous value, indicating the amount of money required to attain the optimal scenario.
-- **Participation:** The current percentage of allocation for each asset across the entire portfolio (not confined to Geoclass and Class).
+- **Participation:** The current percentage of allocation for each asset across the entire portfolio (not confined to ~~Geoclass~~ Objective and Class).
 - **% Current Geo/Class:** Essentially the same as the above, but using current data (Last Price).
-- **Target Allocation:** Based on the portfolio's market value, available cash for investment, the percentage of that Geoclass, the percentage of that Class, and the % Target Geo/Class, this figure calculates the optimal monetary allocation for the asset.
+- **Target Allocation:** Based on the portfolio's market value, available cash for investment, the percentage of that ~~Geoclass~~ Objective, the percentage of that Class, and the % Target Geo/Class, this figure calculates the optimal monetary allocation for the asset.
 - **Position:** The quantity of shares held for each asset.
 - **Average Price:** The average price at which shares were acquired.
 - **Last Price:** The most recent traded price of each asset.